Coronavirus digest: South Africa decries 'draconian' travel bans | DW | 27.11.2021

 Flights from southern African countries have been banned since South African medical authorities raised the alarm over the discovery of the new variant of the coronavirus.

-The European Centre for Disease Prevention and Control (ECDC) said there is a "high to very high" risk that the new coronavirus variant call Omicron will spread in Europe.
+The European Centre for Disease Prevention and Control (ECDC) has said there is a "high to very high" risk that the new coronavirus variant will spread in Europe.

-The variant has been found in Israel, Botswana, Hong Kong and in Belgium.
+The variant has already been detected in Belgium, as well as Israel, Botswana and Hong Kong.

 The chairman of the World Medical Association thinks Germany could see a COVID incidence rate of between 700 and 800 per 100,000 people within the next 10 days.